-(6% of our fleet in scheduled service at the end of 2023)
+(9% of our fleet in scheduled service at the end of 2024)

 As with our capacity purchase agreements, we operate flights using our major airline partners' ticketing and reservation systems.
 Under the prorate agreements, unlike our CPAs, the major airline partner remits to us the passenger fares collected on the prorate routes we operate, which may involve proration when passengers connect to our major airline partners' flights.
-We have more discretion on setting our flight schedules and passenger fares under our prorate agreements.
+We have more discretion on setting our flight schedules under our prorate agreements.
 On prorate flights, we arrange and pay for the fuel consumed.